Terms of Business

 We hold professional indemnity insurance which is adequate and appropriate for the matters we act on.
 Our qualifying insurers are:

-Endurance Worldwide Insurance Limited, whose address is 7th Floor, 2 Minster Court, Mincing Lane, London EC3R 7BB.
-Our insurance policy number is B0621PFD036819 Our professional indemnity insurance provides a compulsory minimum level of cover of £3 million.
+Sompo International, a division of Endurance Worldwide Insurance Limited, whose address is 7th Floor, 2 Minster Court, Mincing Lane, London EC3R 7BB.
+Our insurance policy number is B0621PPICT000123.
+Our professional indemnity insurance provides a compulsory minimum level of cover of £3 million.
 The insurance covers our practice carried on from our offices in England and Wales and will extend to acts or omissions wherever in the world they occur.

 In the event of a banking failure it is unlikely that the firm would be held liable for any losses of client account money.

-We currently hold our client account funds in HSBC.
-The £85,000 Financial Services Compensation Scheme (FSCS) limit will apply to each individual client so if you hold other personal monies yourself in the same bank as our client account, the limit remains £85,000 in total, so it may be advisable to check with your own bank as some banks now trade under different trading names.
+The £85,000 Financial Services Compensation Scheme (FSCS) limit will apply to each individual client so if you hold other personal monies yourself in the same bank as the client account holding your funds, the limit remains £85,000 in total, so it may be advisable to check with your own bank as some banks now trade under different trading names.

 However, the FSCS provide a £1 million protection limit for temporary high balances held with a bank, building society or credit union if it fails.
 Further details relating to what constitutes a temporary high balance and the rules relating to the protection can be found at www.fscs.org.uk